 Bathtub or Shower: What's Best for You?

 Will a bathtub or shower work better in your home?
 The answer is simple: there is no clear-cut answer.
 Both types of bathing facilities have numerous advantages and disadvantages, which vary according to your stage in life and your family status.
-What's more, bathtub or shower installation cost will depend on the type of fixture you've selected as well as the expense of waste removal if the job is a replacement of an old bathtub or shower.
+What's more, bath or shower installation cost will depend on the type of fixture you've selected, as well as the expense of debris removal if the job is a replacement of an old bath or shower.

 Homeowners in their senior years or with limited mobility tend to favor stall showers over baths, to avoid having to climb in and out of a steep-sided, slippery tub.
-However, curbless shower installation, the most practical method to ensure wheelchair or walker access, requires careful handling to avoid drainage problems and is definitely a job for a professional.
+However, curbless shower installation, the most practical method to ensure wheelchair or walker access, requires careful handling to avoid drainage problems; you'll definitely need to hire a reliable, licensed plumber.

 Tiled shower stalls with a curb are sturdy and often very attractive, as well as more affordable than the curbless type.
 There are hundreds of gorgeous tile designs to choose from in a wide variety of sizes, colors, and textures.